ember-cli/ember-twiddle/README.md

 ## Feedback

 You can use the [issue tracker](/ember-cli/ember-twiddle/issues) to provide feedback, suggest features or report bugs.
 Before you open an issue though, make sure you check [canary.ember-twiddle.com](http://canary.ember-twiddle.com) to see whether it's not already fixed on `master`.
-Of course, you should also check whether an issue doesn't exist already (if it does, use the comments to provide additional input, or just a simple `+1`).
+Of course, you should also check whether an issue doesn't exist already (if it does, use the comments to provide additional input).

 #### Security-related issues